Create a free Google XML sitemap with our free sitemap generator tool

 What is an XML sitemap?

 An XML sitemap is a plain text XML file which lists all the most important pages across your website.
 XML sitemaps can be submitted to Google, Bing, and other major search engines to help them discover, crawl, and index your website more easily and effectively.
 The more easily search engines can crawl your website, the more likely your rankings are to improve.
+Learn more about how Google crawls and indexes your website here.

 Similar to XML Sitemaps are HTML Sitemaps, but the two do not perform the same function.
 XML sitemaps are specifically used by search engines, whereas HTML sitemaps can be used by search engines but are primarily designed to help users navigate around your site.